-Production catastrophes comprise another class of failures in custom software.
+Production catastrophes comprise another class of failures in bespoke software.
 In this case, projects tank under the pressure of release.
 A few red flags will foreshadow such a meltdown, but they often go unnoticed.

 A portrait of a production catastrophe

 An acquaintance built a reputation management business.
 That is, she helped local companies maximize reviews from their customers.
-With great traction, she invested in a custom software solution: customers could sign up, subscribe, and use various integrations to track reviews.
+With great traction, she invested in a bespoke software solution: customers could sign up, subscribe, and use various integrations to track reviews.

 She went off-shore to find the team which proved to be a mistake.
 Many find the nominal discount of an off-shore team appealing.
 Indeed, this path can make a lot of sense, usually as an optimization strategy.
 Maybe this sounds self-serving, but I really wouldn’t recommend adding more barriers— distance, timezone, language— early in the already opaque development cycle.

 Exorbitance comes in two forms: rate and time.
 In this case, a mountain of hours outweighed a measly hourly rate, and the endeavor proved more expensive than the domestic alternative.
 To make matters worse, she had relayed reported timelines to her own clients.
 Back against the wall, she prematurely onboarded her users into the new system, cautioning them to avoid certain “beta” features.